jonross/kugl/README.md

 pip install kugl
 ```

-To use via Docker instead, `mkdir ~/.kugl` and use this Bash alias.
+If you do mind, there's a Docker image; `mkdir ~/.kugl` and use this Bash alias.
 (Sorry, this is an x86 image,
 I don't have multiarch working yet.)

 ```shell